 Noble kavas have desirable compositions of kavalactones (chemotypes) that produce pleasant and beneficial effects.
-At the same time they also have very low concentrations of compounds (both kavalactones and others) that may cause adverse side-effects.
+At the same time they also have very low concentrations of other compounds that may cause adverse side-effects.
 As noted by Dr Lebot and Dr Teschke only varieties considered as Noble have a "good reputation of safe use in Pacific Islands countries".
 Such strains "have a long tradition of safe use" and have been "consumed on a daily basis without apparent adverse effects when used in normal quantities".

 Unfortunately, some farmers and kava vendors ignore these warnings and have been either selling straight Tudei kavas (sometimes labelled as "Tudei", "Isa" or "Koniak" and sometime mis-labelled as one of the Noble cultivars) or mixing Tudei kavas with known Noble varieties (but still advertising them as "Noble").
 There are two key reasons for this practice: